Book Now

 Disadvantages of Taking a Helicopter Tour to Everest.

-• Higher cost: Private helicopter tours are generally more expensive as the entire cost of the helicopter and crew is borne by a smaller group of passengers.
+• Higher cost: Private helicopter tours are generally more expensive, as the entire cost of the helicopter and crew is borne by a smaller group of passengers.

 Ultimately, the choice between a shared helicopter and a private helicopter depends on your preferences, budget, and the level of exclusivity you desire for your Everest Base Camp experience.